Class Subject<T>

 • subscribe

-public Flow.Subscription subscribe(Consumer<T> eventCallback, Consumer<Throwable> errorCallback)
+public Flow.Subscription subscribe(Consumer<T> onEvent, Consumer<Throwable> onError)

 Registers the specified callback functions as event and error subscribers.
 The subscribers will immediately be notified of previously published events and/or errors.
 Returns a Flow.Subscription for the registered subscriber.